-Cycling is often used in sports injury clinics as part of rehabilitation and physiotherapy programmes as a safe way to build up muscle strength.
+Cycling is often used in sports injury clinics as part of rehabilitation, and in physiotherapy programmes as a safe way to build up muscle strength.

-5. Improve muscle tone and strength in the legs
+5. Cycling helps improve muscle tone and strength in the legs

 Pedal power is an intense workout for your legs.
 The more cycling you do, the stronger your legs will look and feel.
 You’ll notice this increased strength in everything you do, from climbing stairs to running around the park with the children or grandchildren.

-While cycling is clearly excellent exercise for your legs, when you ride up hills or over rough terrain, “70% of your body weight goes through the saddle and handlebars, rather than your hips, knees and ankles”, says Mr Dunn.
-So you get a great workout for your upper body.
+While cycling is clearly excellent exercise for your legs, when you ride up hills or over rough terrain, 70% of your body weight goes through the saddle and handlebars, rather than your hips, knees and ankles.
+So you get a great workout for your upper body, too.

-7. Helps to fight off common health conditions, and possibly lower risk of developing some cancers
+7. Cycling helps to fight off common health conditions and possibly lowers the risk of developing some cancers

 As with any form of exercise, the more often you cycle the longer you’ll be able to ride for before you feel tired.
 Building stamina is not only really great for your overall fitness, but it also gives a sense of personal achievement, which is important for good mental health.